angular-schule/website-articles/blog/2020-02-train-window/README.md

 ## Scanning train windows

-Back to our train window problem we want to produce a stream of arrays that each contain the last `n` items from the source.
+Back to our train window problem: We want to produce a stream of arrays where each contains the last `n` items from the source.
 This array is the list we render in the UI to display the items.

 When the source stream looks like this (one item per line)...